CMSgov/bcda-app/README.md

 This step assumes that the user has installed VSCode, the Go language extension available [here](https://marketplace.visualstudio.com/items?itemName=golang.Go), and has successfully imported test data to their local database.

 To run tests from within VSCode:
 In a FILENAME_test.go file, there will be a green arrow to the left of the method name, and clicking this arrow will run a single test locally.
 Tests should not be dependent upon other tests, but if a known-good test is failing, the user can run all tests in a given file by going to View -> Command Palette -> Go: Test Package, which will run all tests in a given file.
+Alternatively, in some instances, the init() method can be commented out to enable testing of single functions.

 ### **Auto-generating mock implementations**